 - Shrimp: Be sure to, remove the shell, head and devein the shrimps before seasoning.
 If not the shrimp will have a bitter taste.

-- Curry powder: When adding the curry to the saucepan make sure you cook it on medium heat for at least 1 minute.
+- Curry powder: When adding the curry to the saucepan, cook it on medium heat for at least 1 minute.
 This ensures that the curry powder is cooked and not raw.

 - Tasting: Taste the curry while cooking and adjust the seasoning if necessary.
 For example, you may need to add more salt.

-- Consistency: If you prefer curry with a thicker consistency then mix together 1 tbsp of cornflour and 1 tbsp of water and pour it into the curry before adding the shrimp and stir well.
+- Consistency: If you prefer thicker curry, mix 1 tbsp of cornflour and 1 tbsp of water and pour it into the curry before adding the shrimp and stirring well.
 This will thicken the sauce.

 There are many different types of Jamaican curries.
 For example, Jamaican shrimp curry and Jamaican chicken curry.
 They usually include curry powder, coconut milk, water, thyme, scotch bonnets, some sort of protein like chicken, shrimp, beef or chickpeas and vegetables like carrots or potatoes.

 Jamaican curries usually have a fairly mild heat.
-However, if you are making it yourself you can control the level of heat by adding less or more scotch bonnets.
-If you really aren’t a fan of heat then you can skip the scotch bonnets altogether.
+However, if you are making it yourself, you can control the level of heat by adding less or more scotch bonnets.
+If you aren’t a fan of heat, you can skip the scotch bonnets altogether.